EulogyCraftbyGentle Tributes

 The best funeral reading is one that sounds like it could have been written about this specific person.
 Not a famous poem that sounds nice in general, but something that makes the room think: yes, that is exactly right.
 If you are struggling to choose, start with who they were, not with a list of popular readings.

 Most people search for funeral readings online and end up scrolling through the same twenty poems.
 There is nothing wrong with those poems.
 But a reading that is chosen because it fits the person will always land harder than one chosen because it appeared on a list.
+If the service is also very close and you are still working on the eulogy itself, our guide on writing a eulogy with only one day walks through how to put something real together in a single evening.

 Table of Contents